return42/sphkerneldoc/linux_src_doc/drivers/pci/pci_h.rst

 set_state
     invokes the platform firmware to set the device's power state

+get_state
+    queries the platform firmware for a device's current power state

 choose_state
     returns PCI power state of given device preferred by the